fpgeek/mesos-env/README.md

 # mesos-env

-Build a Mesos clusters using the docker-compose and the ansible, the vagrant for development
+Build a Mesos clusters for development or test

 ## Run